Domestic Abuse (DA) - Referral Process

 Note: The DA TOA exemption is not shortened or removed when the client fails to attend the orientation/assessment appointment.
 The referring SW/DV Advocate will continue to work with the client to help remove the barriers to employment and self-sufficiency.

-• Verifies attendance in the DA related activities, in order to pay child care or other supportive services needed to attend the DA related services/activities.
+• Verifies attendance in the DA related activities, in order to pay supportive services needed to attend the DA related services/activities.

 Related Topics